vega/vega-lite/site/docs/encoding.md

 {:#href}
 ## Hyperlink Channel

 By setting the `href` channel, a mark becomes a hyperlink.
 The specified URL is loaded upon a mouse click.
-The [`cursor` mark property](mark.html#hyperlink) can be set to `pointer` to serve as affordance for hyperlinks.

 {% include table.html props="href" source="Encoding" %}